The Return to Music Hall

 3. When will I know where my seats are?

-We will mail you a seating confirmation at the end of October.
+We will mail you a seating confirmation in November.
 Meantime, you can call our box office staff at (513) 241-2742 to discuss your preferences, and we will do our best to fulfill all specific requests.
 Your tickets will be mailed to you in April, 2018.

 Yes, the footbridge connecting the Town Center/CET Garage on the corner of Central Parkway and Ezzard Charles has been removed because of safety concerns.
 We are working with 3CDC, the City of Cincinnati, and Music Hall’s resident companies on a number of initiatives to ensure the path from the garage to the front entrance of Music Hall as pleasant as possible.
 We will communicate more about parking closer to the season, but remember that subscribers have the opportunity to pre-purchase parking in the Washington Park Garage to ensure a spot for the 3 Springer Auditorium performances.

 5. What’s new about Music Hall?